Protocols for healing radiation-damaged single-photon detectors suitable for space environment: Results

-Exposing SPADs 3 and 4 repeatedly to the same energy (i.e., the same laser power for the same duration) did not result in faster or higher reduction in DCR compared with SPAD 2, which was exposed only once.
-The rate at which DCR diminished appears to be solely dependent on the laser power, as the DCRF for SPADs 2, 3 and 4 was higher for a higher annealing power applied.
-We did observe, however, that in the triple exposure protocol, the greatest change in DCR always occurred after the first of three rounds of annealing (\Cref{fig:triple-exposure-annealing}).
-This suggests that maximal defect removal is achieved during the first exposure at a new energy, and later exposures have a smaller impact possibly because all defects that could be accessed at this energy level have already been removed.
+We did observe, however, that in the triple exposure protocol, the greatest change in DCR always occurred after the first of three rounds of annealing (\cref{fig:triple-exposure-annealing}).
+The behaviour is most evident for the shortest exposures, where the annealing duration is very short compared to the inter-annealing characterization time (seconds versus minutes).
+As the annealing time extends, this behaviour is less prominent.
+We propose that the earliest exposure of a new duration has access to previously inaccessible defects and neutralizes them, such that later exposures simply have fewer defects to anneal.
+This is also supported by the fact that a smaller change in DCR is observed later in the experiment, despite more energy being deposited per exposure.
 This result provides some guidance with respect to tactics of annealing in orbit: shorter exposures at a single energy could be applied until little change in DCR is observed, after which the energy can be increased, either by increasing the laser power or the exposure duration.